-Eric had option to ask friends and family for funding his business, but he wanted to be more independent in terms of borrowing money and of course he didn’t want to share profits on investment, so pitching any private investors was not something he wanted to go for.
+Eric had the option to ask friends and family for funding his business, but he wanted to be more independent in terms of borrowing money and of course, he didn’t want to share profits on investment, so pitching any private investors was not something he wanted to go for.
 He had options like applying for the business loan, online installment loans for startups, merchant cash advances for small business and even using the vehicle as a collateral against a business loan, but all these have a high-interest rate and moreover, the bank loan application takes long to get accepted.
-So, the fastest and more reliable way for funding his business was credit card.
+So, the fastest and more reliable way for funding his business was the credit card.

-Well, this is truly the quickest and hassle-free option to fund your startup, but wait, before following Eric, you must make sure if credit card funding is right for you or not.
-So, let’s see when credit card funding is the right option and when not.
+Well, this is truly the quickest and hassle-free option to fund your startup, but wait, before following Eric, you must make sure if credit card funding is right for your startup or not.
+So, let’s see when credit card funding is the right option and when it is not.

 1- Beware of the fact that using credit cards as a main form of financing is very risky.
-In case of business failure you may have to face the debt alone and failing to pay your credit card debt in the certain time period may lead you into legal complexities as well.
+In a case of business failure, you may have to face the debt alone and failing to pay your credit card debt in the certain time period may lead you into legal complexities as well.

-4- For entrepreneurs who start with a part time business and then turn it into full time, credit card funding is probably the best option as it allows them more flexibility.
+4- For entrepreneurs who start a part time business and then turn it into full time, credit card funding is probably the best option as it allows them more flexibility.

 5- Credit card funding is the convenient option, but be very much careful to take it when it is the only option, i.e. make sure your credit card payments are on time, otherwise the added costs will make it more expensive.

 Considering the points above allows you to avoid uncertainties with your startup funding.
-But you may take risk as well, depending on how valuable business ideas you have, your particular situation and the backup plan for emergency startup funding that you have.
+But you may take the risk as well, depending on how valuable business ideas you have, your particular situation and the backup plan for emergency startup funding that you have.